SharifWaqas/SharifWaqas-/README.md

 ## About

-I enjoy building production-ready backend systems with a focus on scalability, maintainability, and thoughtful architecture.
+I enjoy building software that solves practical problems.

-Recently I've been exploring authentication systems, background workers, distributed processing, AI-powered applications, and high-throughput backend services through hands-on projects.
+Whether it's designing authentication systems, processing thousands of log events, or building AI-powered applications, I'm most interested in creating systems that remain simple, reliable, and maintainable as they grow.

 ---